-The New York Academy of Medicine offers a variety of grants and fellowships to medical students, seasoned physicians and investigators to support the advancement of health care studies.
+Each year, The New York Academy of Medicine awards a variety of grants and fellowships to medical students, seasoned physicians, and investigators to support the advancement of health care studies.

 Thanks to the generosity of the donors who established named funds to support research and learning in a wide range of fields, NYAM's awards, lectureships, research fellowships, and student grants exist in perpetuity to honor the accomplishments, tenacity, and promise that the honorees exemplify.
 We are honored to be in a position to support their work.